 Talking about the features, Visual Studio Code has every essential feature such as smart code completion, syntax highlighting, code refactoring, support for snippets, debugging capabilities, integrated Git control, etc. Furthermore, it allows you to customize the IDE in a number of ways including keyword shortcuts and settings.

-Code::Blocks may only support a few languages but this IDE is best in its kind.
+Code::Blocks may only support a few languages but this IDE is the best of its kind.
 It’s a highly customizable and flexible IDE for C/C++ developers.
 The best thing about Code::Blocks is the availability of a variety of plugins.
-You can extend its feature in almost every possible way using the custom plugins.
+You can extend its feature in almost every possible way using custom plugins.

 Supported Languages: C, C++, and Fortran

-Atom is one of the most popular and highly configurable text editor available out there.
+Atom is one of the most popular and highly configurable text editors available out there.
 Atom and developed by Github and is a good choice for both small and large projects.
-It’s available on Windows, Linux and OS X and comes with a very minimalistic user interface.
+It’s available on Windows, Linux, and OS X and comes with a very minimalistic user interface.

 This IDE has all the essential features such as package manager, multiple panes, find and replace text, supports command palette, etc. Moreover, there is an abundance of plugins available for Atom, which you can use to extend its features and make this text editor more useful.